Patient education: Long-acting methods of birth control (Beyond the Basics)

 Laparoscopic tubal ligation — Laparoscopic tubal ligation is done in an operating room, usually under general anesthesia as same-day surgery.
 The tubes are clamped, cauterized (burned), or removed, and the recovery takes one to two days.

-Essure — Essure is a method of sterilization that requires placement of a tiny coil mechanism into each of the fallopian tubes (picture 4).
+Essure — Essure is a method of sterilization available only in the United States; it involves placement of a tiny coil mechanism into each of the fallopian tubes (picture 4).
 It does not involve incisions in the abdomen.
 It is done by approaching the tubes through the vagina and cervix.
 The procedure can be done in the office using local anesthesia, and the recovery is quick.
 Over the following three-month period, the fallopian tube tissue around the coil grows into the coil, causing blockage of the tubes in most women.

 A backup method of contraception (eg, oral contraceptive or condom) is needed until testing confirms that the fallopian tubes are completely blocked; testing is usually done three months after coil placement.